Thousands turn out to mourn Kobe Bryant as Lakers return to the court in LA

 LOS ANGELES (Reuters) - Tens of thousands of Kobe Bryant fans flooded the grounds around Staples Center on Friday ahead of his former team’s first game since his death in a helicopter crash earlier this week that stunned basketball fans in the city and worldwide.

-Fans wearing Bryant jerseys and t-shirts laid flowers, wrote messages on temporarily erected white walls and shared stories of the 41 year old, who perished along with his 13-year-old daughter Gianna and seven other people on Sunday.
+Fans wearing Bryant’s Los Angeles Lakers jerseys laid flowers, wrote messages on temporarily erected white walls and shared stories of the 41 year old, who perished along with his 13-year-old daughter Gianna and seven other people on Sunday.

 “Kobe Bryant meant a lot to me.
 I’ve been watching him for 20 years since he came into the league and I just love him,” said Lakers fan Karina Mendoza.